 A shift from individual to corporate liability

 Historically, enforcement agencies in the Asia-Pacific region have focused on individual criminal liability in the context of public sector bribery, often concentrating on prosecuting the government officials receiving the bribes.
 However, there have been some clear shifts in focus, demonstrated by legislative changes and statements made by enforcement agencies.
 The most uniform shift in a number of Asia-Pacific jurisdictions relates to the introduction of corporate criminal liability and accountability of senior management.
 Thailand, India, Japan, Singapore, Malaysia, Indonesia and China have all introduced legislation, making it easier either to attach corporate criminal liability or to penalise companies involved in bribery.
 Australia continues to review its corporate criminal responsibility regime.
-India, Indonesia, Malaysia and Thailand were all inspired by the UK Bribery Act section 7 corporate offence in crafting their own legislation, and the corporate liability regime has come into effect most recently in Malaysia on 1 June 2020.
+India, Indonesia, Malaysia and Thailand were all inspired by the UK Bribery Act section 7 corporate offence in crafting their own legislation, and the corporate liability regime came into effect most recently in Malaysia, on 1 June 2020.
 In simple terms, under these often still fairly new rules, companies may be held criminally liable if their employees or agents or otherwise ‘associated persons’ commit bribery or other criminal offences while acting on behalf, or for the benefit, of the company.
 As is the case under the UK Bribery Act, these rules take into account whether a company had adequate procedures in place to prevent the criminal offence when determining the company’s liability.
 Although some provisions are limited to bribery offences (e.g., in Malaysia and India), others are more broadly drafted to cover other criminal offences as well (e.g., in Indonesia).
 However, the new corporate criminal liability offence introduced in Vietnam covers tax evasion and money laundering offences and does not extend to bribery offences.

 The corporate liability offences plug gaps in domestic regimes, give law enforcement and regulators greater powers, and ease the requirement of meeting the difficult threshold of showing involvement of the ‘directing mind and will’ of the company to establish corporate liability.
 Critically, there is increasing pressure on companies to put adequate procedures and controls in place to prevent bribery if they wish to escape liability for misconduct carried out by employees or agents when acting for the company.